 Under 15 to 45 minutes

-Source: US Search and Rescue Task Force
+Source: U.S. Search and Rescue Task Force